dnezamfar/sedhyd-web/content/_index.md

 # Call for Short Course and Field Trip Proposals

-The call for short course and  field trip proposoals has closed.
+The call for short course and field trip proposals has closed.

 For more infroamtion about short courses, contact Jeff Bradley at [jeffbradley@westconsultants.com](mailto:jeffbradley@westconsultants.com).